LA Rams’ “get-back coach” on leave after arrest, charges

 In a team statement issued Friday, the Rams said they “are aware of the charges filed against Ted Rath.
 We take these allegations very seriously.
 Once the charges were filed, we decided Ted would take a leave of absence from the team as this matter works its way through the justice system.”

 Rath’s attorney, Vicki Podberesky, pleaded not guilty on his behalf Friday morning.
-She says they will go to trial if necessary to prove Rath is not guilty.
+She said they will go to trial if necessary to prove Rath is not guilty.

 “Mr. Rath takes these allegations very seriously,” Podberesky said in a statement issued to The Associated Press.
 “Ted is a man who has led a law-abiding life.
 He is a husband, a father and a dedicated family man.
 He has the utmost respect for women and would never intentionally act in a manner that was demeaning or otherwise inappropriate.
 We intend to defend this matter to the fullest extent possible in a court of law, and we believe that after there has been a full vetting of the facts of this case Mr. Rath will be shown to be not guilty of these charges.”